China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

-For a long time, this phenomenon of "hardware giant, software dwarf" has been attributed to Japan's insular culture.
-But the real ailment lies deep within the relations of production: in Japan's software supply chain, the "user" is no longer the object of service but merely an abstract symbol in contract terms.
+For a long time, this phenomenon of being a "hardware giant, software dwarf" has been attributed to the insular nature of Japanese culture.
+But the real ailment lies deep within the relations of production: in Japan's software supply chain, the "user" is no longer the object of service but merely an abstract symbol in a contract clause.

 And now, this metaphor is crossing the ocean and arriving in China.

-Although China's consumer internet has already demonstrated its vitality globally, in the deeper, less visible "deep waters of digital transformation"—from the backend systems of large enterprises to complex industry solutions—a structural convergence is emerging.
+Although China's consumer internet has already proven its vitality globally, in those more substantial, less visible "deep waters of digital transformation"—from the backend systems of large enterprises to complex industry solutions—a structural convergence is emerging.
 We are surprised to discover that the path of "high outsourcing, low accumulation," which once trapped Japan's software industry, is quietly being replicated here.

 The Vanishing Ghost

-In the skyscrapers of Tokyo's Otemachi, consultants in suits plan the digital future on exquisite PowerPoint slides; meanwhile, in another part of the city, dispatched engineers crammed into cramped cubicles stare at screens full of code.
-Separating the two are hundreds of pages of "Requirement Specifications."
+In the skyscrapers of Tokyo's Otemachi district, consultants in suits plan the digital future on exquisite PowerPoint slides; meanwhile, in another part of the city, dispatched engineers crammed into cramped cubicles stare at screens full of code.
+Separating them is a "Requirements Specification Document" hundreds of pages thick.

 However, this ghost that once haunted Japan is now resurging in our software industry in an even more extreme form: a comprehensive regression from "project outsourcing" to "labor dispatch."

-When software development is no longer settled based on "delivering results" but on "man-days and hours," the contract between developers and end-users is completely torn apart.
+When software development is no longer settled based on "delivering results" but billed by "man-days," the contract between developers and end-users is completely torn apart.
 For dispatched engineers, their client is no longer the businessperson who actually uses the system but the administrative manager who signs their attendance sheets.

 This misalignment of incentives leads to a fundamental distortion of software functionality: systems are no longer designed to empower frontline users but to satisfy the "controllability" of administrative management.

 To manage this fluid, trust-deficient dispatched workforce, enterprises must establish cumbersome approval processes and traceability mechanisms.
-As a result, software is filled with reports designed for "upward reporting" and confirmation buttons designed for "liability avoidance."
+Thus, software is filled with reports designed for "upward reporting" and confirmation buttons designed for "liability avoidance."

 Genuine user experience is drowned under the logic of administrative control.
 Here, there is only the consumption of man-hours, no accumulation of value; only the arrogance of management, no dignity for users.